ckan/ckan/doc/user-guide.rst

 A dataset contains two things:

 * Information or "metadata" about the data.
-For example, the title and publisher, date, what formats it is available in, what licence it is released under, etc.
+For example, the title and publisher, date, what formats it is available in, what license it is released under, etc.

 * A number of "resources", which hold the data itself.
 CKAN does not mind what